Fabian Walda

 Ben Mead

 Ben Mead serves as the Managing Director of Hohenstein Institute America.
 In this role, he is the company’s liaison with industry collaborations, government agencies and trade associations, while leading a team spread over North and Latin America.
-He also oversees OEKO-TEX® responsibilities for the U.S. field of R&D in textile auxiliaries, Dr. Duschek has played a pivotal role in propelling innovation within the textile industry.
-He holds a diploma in chemistry and a doctorate in natural sciences,
+He also oversees OEKO-TEX® responsibilities for the U.S.

 Read More